-To help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your BA (Hons) Geography studies, we’ve gathered together a range of course related activities including suggested reading, useful websites, what to have for your course and some great things to do right now.
+Read on to find out more.

-You’ll be given much more detailed information about which textbooks, including ebooks, to read and an introduction to the University Library when you begin your studies in September.
+You’ll be given lots of information about which textbooks to read and introduced to the University Library, as well as the many ebooks we have for you to access, when you begin your studies in September.

 - Cloke, P. Crang, P & Goodwin, M (eds) (2014) Introducing Human Geographies.
-(3rd) Arnold
+(3rd Ed.)
+Routledge.

-- Daniels, P, Bradshaw, M, Shaw, D, Sidaway, J. (2012) Human Geography: Issues for the 21stCentury (4th) Prentice Hall
+- Daniels, P, (2012) An Introduction to Human Geography: Issues for the 21st Century (4th Ed.)
+Prentice Hall.

-- Cambridge Compass Magazine (2018) Preparing to Study Geography at Uni?
-5 Suggestions
+- Cambridge Compass Magazine (2018) [Preparing to Study Geography at Uni?
+5 Suggestions]

 Royal Geographical Society